-Our specialists have detailed knowledge of the proposed rules and practical experience of implementing the changes.
-We have a multi-disciplinary team of experts who can provide advice and help you prepare for all aspects of the changes, including:
+Our specialists have detailed knowledge of the rules and practical experience of implementing the changes.
+We have a multi-disciplinary team of experts who can provide advice and help you adapt to all aspects of the changes, including:

 - designing new processes and controls, such as payroll, human resources, finance, data management and IT;